 Greenmarket operates 54 farmers markets throughout the five boroughs with a mission to promote regional agriculture by providing small family farms the opportunity to sell their locally grown products directly to consumers, and to ensure that all New Yorkers have access to the freshest, most nutritious locally grown food the region has to offer.

-Youthmarket is a network of urban farm stands operated by neighborhood youth, supplied by local farmers, and designed to bring fresh fruits and vegetables to communities throughout New York City.
-Through Youthmarket, families in all five boroughs now have increased access to farm fresh food.
+Youthmarket is a network of urban farm stands operated by neighborhood youth, in partnership with community based organizations, and designed to bring fresh fruits and vegetables to underserved communities throughout New York City.
+Youthmarket purchases fresh produce from regional farmers through Greenmarket Co. and employs neighborhood youth to operate farm stands, providing them with valuable job experience and teaching them small business skills.

 The New York City Wholesale Greenmarket offers over 100 local and regional farm-fresh products including fruits, vegetables, herbs, plants, and flowers at competitive wholesale prices and quantities.
 The Wholesale Greenmarket facilitates sales between wholesale buyers such as small grocers, institutions, restaurants, and distributors and small and medium sized growers from New York and adjacent states.

 Each week, farmers from 35 Greenmarkets throughout NYC donate their fresh fruits and vegetables to either City Harvest or directly to local food pantries, homeless facilities, soup kitchens, drug rehabilitation centers, transitional living residences, and senior centers.
-By connecting regional farmers with in-need New Yorkers, Greenmarket, the New York City Coalition Against Hunger, and City Harvest are helping to address hunger and build community around healthy, local foods.
+By connecting regional farmers with in-need New Yorkers, Greenmarket is helping to address hunger and build community around healthy, local foods.

 Founded by Liz Christy in 1975, OSG has created or rejuvenated over 60 community gardens across New York City, and continues to work with schools, public housing associations, and community groups to transform vacant land into vibrant civic spaces where neighborhoods can get together to grow vegetables, plant flowers, and meet each other.